-Survivors Support Program/ \$30,000

-To support the Survivors Support Program providing individual client support to an oftenoverlooked population - domestic abuse survivors in middle-to-upper income areas.
+Program Title and Requested Amount Survivors Support Program/ \$30,000 Grant Goal To support the Survivors Support Program providing individual client support to an often- overlooked population - domestic abuse survivors in middle-to-upper income areas.
 The Domestic Violence Advocates help survivors create a customized safety plan with specific strategies to address each form of abuse they have been subjected to.
 There is a mistaken perception that domestic violence rarely happens in middle-to-upper income areas.
 However, abusers in these communities can conceal their abuse behind their positive public image and often have the money, power and influence to make it very difficult for a woman to escape safely, get a fair settlement, and keep custody of her children.

-Domestic Violence and Intimate Partner Violence is a public health epidemic for women in the United States.
+Community Need Domestic Violence and Intimate Partner Violence is a public health epidemic for women in the United States.
 About 1 in 4 women have experienced contact sexual violence, physical violence, and/or stalking by an intimate partner during their lifetime.
 Over 43 million women experienced psychological aggression by an intimate partner in their lifetime.
-At least 20 people are abused by intimate partners every minute, which is at least 10 million cases of domestic abuse each year.
-In addition to being unsafe in their home, victims of domestic/intimate partner violence face an increased risk of physical and mental health issues.
-According to a study published in the Journal of the American Heart Association, female survivors of domestic violence have an increased risk of cardiovascular disease, type 2 diabetes and all-cause mortality2.
-Furthermore, women exposed to intimate partner/domestic violence are twice as likely to experience depression, 15 times more likely to acquire HIV and 1.5 times more likely to contract other sexually transmitted diseases, and almost twice as likely to have alcohol use disorders.3 Violence at home is also one of the major predictors of whether women will experience homelessness.
+At least 20 people are abused by intimate partners every minute, which is at least 10 million cases of domestic/intimate partner violence face an increased risk of physical and mental health issues.
+According to a study published in the Journal of the American Heart Association, female survivors of domestic violence have an increased risk of cardiovascular disease, type 2 diabetes and all-cause mortality 2 .
+Furthermore, women exposed to intimate partner/domestic violence are twice as likely to experience depression, 15 times more likely to acquire HIV and 1.5 times more likely to contract other sexually transmitted diseases, and almost twice as likely to have alcohol use disorders.
+3 Violence at home is also one of the major predictors of whether women will experience homelessness.
 The need for safe housing is one of the most pressing concerns for women who are leaving, or are planning to leave, abusive relationships.
-Studies reveal the following facts about homelessness and domestic violence.
-More than 80% of homeless mothers with children have previously experienced domestic violence.
-38% of all domestic violence victims become homeless at some point in their lives.
-U.S. Department of Health & Human Services, Family & Youth Services Bureau, 6/24/16.4 Children who are exposed to domestic violence are also at serious risk of long-term physical and mental health problems.
-In homes where violence between partners occurs, there is a 45% to 60% chance of co-occurring child abuse, a rate 15 times higher common causes of death in the United States.5 than the average.
+Studies reveal the following facts about homeless at some point in their lives.
+U.S. Department of Health & Human Services, Family & Youth Services Bureau, 6/24/16.
+4 Children who are exposed to domestic violence are also at serious risk of long-term physical and mental health problems.
+In homes where violence between partners occurs, there is a 45% to 60% chance of co-occurring child abuse, a rate 15 times higher than the average.
 Children witness 68% to 80% of domestic assaults.
-Exposure to domestic violence has been classified as one of several adverse childhood experiences (ACES), which contribute to poor quality of life, premature death, and risk factors for many of the most
+Exposure to domestic violence to the most contribute to poor quality of life, premature death, and risk factors for many of the most contribute to poor quality of life, premature death, and risk factors for many of the most contribute to poor quality of life, premature deat